rayli-bot/v4/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
+  - Blockchain
+  - Cryptography
+  - Zero Knowledge Proof
+  - Node.js
+  - PHP
+  - C++
   - JavaScript (ES6+)
   - HTML & (S)CSS
   - React
-  - Vue
-  - Node.js
-  - WordPress
+  - Angular
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA.
+I'm Ray, a blockchain and cryptography engineer based in Hong Kong.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.
+I always look forward to solve some challenging problems, whether it is blockchain, cryptography or anything about 'logic'.
+My goal is to always construct technology that solve 'real' problems.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+In previous, I co-founded several businesses in different technology aspect.
+Just before graduating from [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/), I created a team and co-founding a Fintech Company where I work on a disruptive and brand new consensus protocol on public / consortium blockchain.

 Here are a few technologies I've been working with recently: